Karlcxu/KarlChoiReviews/_posts/2019-08-21-ReadyOrNot.md

 ### Overall: 4.5/5 (Great)

 *Notes: Funny and thought-provoking.
 Will keep you on the edge of your seat.
-Not recommended to those who hate blood.*
+Not recommended for those who hate blood.*

 *Reviewed on 9/9/2019*